vitofod/picts_gif/README.md

 ```
 $ pytest -v -k "test_name_of_the_test"
 ```
-Or you can go to the next level with:
+Or you can go to the next level by run the script start_test.sh:
 ```
-$ pytest --cov=picts_gif
+$ ./start_test.sh
 ```

-INSERIRE LO SCRIPT .SH
-In the test folder you will see a new directory called cov_report_html.
+In the test folder you will see a new directory called `cov_report_html`.
 Double click.
 To understand what you are looking at, refer to the documentation for [coverage](https://coverage.readthedocs.io/en/6.4.4/) python library.